awsdocs/amazon-cloudsearch-developer-guide/doc_source/creating-domains.md

 By default, all new domains are created using the 2013\-01\-01 API version\.
 If you have previously created search domains with the 2011\-02\-01 API version, you can opt to use the old API for your new domain\.
 However, we recommend using the 2013\-01\-01 API for all new use cases\.
 All domains will need to migrate to the 2013\-01\-01 API when the 2011\-02\-01 API is retired\.

 You can choose the AWS region where you want to create your search domain\.
 Typically, you should choose the region closest to your operations\.
-For example, if you reside in Europe, create your search domain in the EU \(Ireland\) region \(eu\-west\-1\)\.
+For example, if you reside in Europe, create your search domain in the Europe \(Ireland\) region \(eu\-west\-1\)\.
 For a current list of supported regions and endpoints, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html)\.
 For more information about choosing a region, see [Regions and Endpoints for Amazon CloudSearch](what-is-cloudsearch.md#endpoints)\.

 **Note**
 Amazon CloudSearch domains in different regions are entirely independent\.
 For example, if you create a search domain called *my\-domain* in us\-east\-1, and another domain called *my\-domain* in eu\-west\-1, they are completely independent and do not share any data\.